About Us

 Open Bio

-Chris recently joined the Metro Arts team in 2023 to manage our Norman Park Artist Workshop.
+Chris joined the Metro Arts team in 2023 to manage the Norman Park Artist Workshop (MAVA Substation).
 He has been a practicing artist since the mid-1990’s and holds a Doctor of Philosophy, Masters and Bachelor Degree in Fine Arts.
 His works have been exhibited in Russia, Germany, Italy, Bulgaria, the USA and throughout Australia.
 As a practitioner interested in the complexities of studio production his diverse background in contemporary art draws from machinima, interactive game mods, site-specific sculpture, sound art, AI, performance, sculpture and painting.
 Chris is a graduate of CalArts and Queensland University of Technology.

 chrishowlett.com.au